 We want to focus on relatively quick and simple things you can do to boost your website’s performance on search engine results pages for our purposes here.
 These SEO tips will span all the SEO mentioned above and help you regardless of how wide an area you want your search optimization efforts to cover.
 Build Backlinks by contacting those Websites you link to

 There will usually be places where you link to another website throughout your content pages to serve as a reference to back up a point you are trying to make.
-You are doing the owners of these other websites a tremendous favor when linking to them since backlinks are a ranking factor.
-They are one of the four most important ranking factors in the Google algorithm.
+You are doing the owners of these other websites a tremendous favor when linking to them since backlinks are a ranking factor, and they are one of the four most important ranking factors in the Google algorithm.

-You should send an email to each site owner you link to and let them know that you refer people to them because you consider their website to be a valuable information resource.
+You should email each site owner you link to and let them know that you refer people to them because you consider their website a valuable information resource.
 You don’t necessarily need or want to ask for a backlink in return in this initial email.
 If you’re fortunate, this SEO tip will get a dialogue going between you and other website owners, and some of these communications will result in some backlinks down the road.

 1. Go back to Existing Webpages, and add Internal Links to them

 Whether it’s due to regular updates, new blog posts, or adding new product pages, the number of content pages on your website is constantly expanding.
 There will always be new pages that weren’t there when you wrote a particular page six months or a year ago.
 You may have written a page about SEO strategies six months ago, but maybe you’ve written several more pages on the subject since then.
 You should go back to those old pages and add internal links to new content pages related to them.
 Internal linking helps your SEO because Google uses its anchor text to help it understand the context.
 Users will also appreciate links to more up-to-date content on the subject.